LogoLogo

 You have successfully issued and verified a Verifiable Credential.
 Great job!!
 Emma can start her new job 🎉 Where to go next?

-1. Exploring ssi-kit Capabilities - Familiarize yourself with the various features of ssi-kit by reviewing the REST API or Command Line section.
+Exploring ssi-kit Capabilities - Familiarize yourself with the various features of ssi-kit by reviewing the or section.